 2. Work on your feedback skills

 This is such an important topic, we’ve dedicated a whole post to giving good feedback to employees.
-At its heart, good feedback comes from a place of genuinely wanting to help.
+At its heart, good feedback comes from a place of genuinely wanting to help someone grow.
 You need to “give a damn”.
 The second part of it is to be clear and direct.
 Feedback should not be ambiguous.

 3. Recognize that procrastinating feedback only makes things worse